14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \APE & \approx C + \frac{A\chi}{2\Gamma_dp_0^{\chi}}\int_{\newoverline{\theta_S}}^\infty\newoverline{p}^{1 + \chi}\newoverline{\left(\frac{p'}{\newoverline{p}}\right)^2}d\theta. \end{align} \]

 Now this is transformed back into the p-system.
-For this you use
+For this, one uses

 \[ \begin{align} p = p\left(\theta\left(p\right)\right) & \approx \newoverline{p}\left(\theta\left(p\right)\right) \Rightarrow p' \approx \theta'\frac{\partial\newoverline{p}}{\partial\theta}. \end{align} \]